On the lookout for lichen - 5 Norfolk species and how to find them

 This species can be found growing on the ground in bushy clumps in sand dunes.
 This group of lichens are often known as reindeer lichens, and are often indicators of good quality habitats.

-The lichen look like round grey/pale pink blobs.
+Lichen that look like round grey/pale pink blobs

 5. Ochrolechia parella (Crab’s-eye lichen 🦀)